-Unfortunately, there are still very few service organisations within the Cartierville area. part of the population is composed of newcomers often in transit.The creation of neighborhood family resource centers by local groups and communities is somewhat slow and ineffective.
+Unfortunately, there are still very few service organizations within the Cartierville area.
+Part of the population is composed of newcomers often in transit.The creation of neighborhood family resource centers by local groups and communities is somewhat slow and ineffective.

 Then again, the predominance of trees and green spaces on most residential streets combined to an interesting range of education facilities and to the vitality of the neighborhood market stores contribute to the quality of life of the residents.

-Neighborhood market stores such as grocery stores for good diets, medical centres for health care, dental centres for dental care, pet clinics for grooming and veterinary care, computer guys for security issues, tree man for regular tree trimming and many other highly appreciated and essential services including everybody's favourite neighbourhood pizza parlour.
+Neighborhood market stores such as grocery stores for good diets, medical centers for health care, dental centers for dental care, pet clinics for grooming and veterinary care, computer guys for security issues, tree man for regular tree trimming and many other highly appreciated and essential services including everybody's favorite neighborhood pizza parlour.

 The area is officially limited by the Rivière-des-Prairies to the North, the Saint-Laurent borough to the South, Ahuntsic district to the East and the Parc-Nature-du-Bois-de-Saraguay to the West.